bskinn/bskinn.github.io/_posts/2019-04-01-My-How-Why-Pyproject-Src.md

 Command "python setup.py egg_info" failed with error code 1 in /.../
 ```

-**UPDATE:** As noted above, the strict enforcement of PEP517 in `pip` 19.1 disallows editable installs:
+As noted above, the strict enforcement of PEP517 in `pip` 19.1 disallowed editable installs:

 ```
 >pip install -e .